alanshaw/node-webpap/README.md

 Take _multiple_ pictures of a web page via the well known "say cheese", "cheeeese" retoric. i.e. ask to take a picture, webpage signals when it's ready, picture is taken.

+It's an optimisation thing - webpap allows you to take many photos of a web page without having to spawn a new phantomjs instance and wait for your page to download it's resources and be ready before every photo you take.

 How to
 ---

 Your webpage needs to listen for a HTML5 message whose payload is an object with a `sender` property that has the value `webpap.phantom`.
-Other object properties will be as per the arguments you passed to `take`.
+Other object properties will be as per the options you passed to `take`.

 When your page is ready to have its picture taken it should call `window.callPhantom()`.